ashlahari/my-space-app/README.md

-# Getting Started with Create React App
+# My Space App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was an experiment with 3D objects.
+I created a model of a star and an asteroid belt using react-three-fibre.

+Libraries used:
+1. react-three-fibre
+2. react-three/drei

 ## Available Scripts